 Symmetrical biraphid - The valve apices are protracted and moderately rounded.
 The valve margins are moderately undulate.

 Symmetrical biraphid - The valves of F. rexii are strongly rhomboid, with a very slightly constriction at the valve apices.
 A group of external poroids is present in the central area.
 Near the apices the longitudinal ribs are abruptly wider, giving the longitudinal ribs a unique appearance.
 Striae circumradiate the apices.

 Symmetrical biraphid - The degree of rhomboid valve shape is variable within populations, in direct proportion to valve size.
 The apices are slightly constricted and a relatively small porte-crayon is present.

 Symmetrical biraphid - The longitudinal ribs in Frustulia soror are complete only on one side of the valve, the side of the valve to which the proximal raphe ends are deflected.
 Valves are linear-lanceolate with slightly rostrate apices.
 The external proximal raphe ends are unilaterally deflected.

-Symmetrical biraphid - The valves are linear-lanceolate-rhomboid in shape with rostrate apices.
+Symmetrical biraphid - The valves are linear-lanceolate-rhomboid, with rostrate apices.
 The striae are slightly radiate at the center of the valve, parallel or slightly convergent near the apices, and convergent at the apices.
 The longitudinal ribs are discontinuous at the center of the valve and do not fuse with the central nodule.
 The central area is ovoid in shape.
 The distal, external raphe fissures form a small Y-shape, usually visible only with SEM.